Vocational Agriculture Building: Restoration efforts

 The building is a popular tourist stop for drivers on the Historic Columbia River Highway.
 The building was refurbished and the interior restored to its 1916 appearance; it reopened in 2005 after five years of restoration work.
 The roof was completely rebuilt with new tiles and an underlying membrane.
 Exterior restoration was complete by 2002.
 Interior work comprised finish repair and replacement, upgrading the sewer system, and the installation of a geothermal heat pump system.
 The restoration also made Vista House accessible to the handicapped with a disappearing lift between levels.
 From the top of Vista House, which is accessible by stairs, one can view Portland and Vancouver, Washington to the west.
 Beacon Rock, on the Washington side of the gorge, is visible to the east.

-Vista House is owned by the Oregon Department of Transportation.
+Vista House is owned by the Oregon Parks and Recreation Department.
 It was placed on the National Register of Historic Places on November 5, 1974.
 Crown Point was designated a National Natural Landmark in 1971.
 Vista House is a major contributing structure in the Columbia River Highway National Historic Landmark.